Tommy Edman Player Props: Cardinals vs. Reds

 Tommy Edman At The Plate

-- Edman is hitting .251 with 12 doubles, two triples, six home runs and 16 walks.
+- Edman is batting .246 with 12 doubles, two triples, six home runs and 16 walks.

-- Edman has driven home a run in 12 games this season (20.3%), including more than one RBI in 6.8% of his games and producing three or more of his team's runs on three occasions..
+- Edman has an RBI in 12 of 60 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 33.9% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (11.9%).
+- In 20 of 60 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.